In this guide, we’ll explore how to get a VA Rating for Insomnia even if you’ve already filed or been denied benefits in the past.

 #2: Secondary service connection for Insomnia rated analogous to physical disorders with a rating of 0%, 10%, 30%, 50%, 70%, or 100%.
 For instance, a veteran might be rated for Insomnia secondary to Tinnitus.

 #3: Insomnia as a symptom of another ratable mental disorder such as PTSD, Depression, or Insomnia with a rating of 0%, 10%, 30%, 50%, 70%, or 100%.
-For example, a veteran could be service connected for Combat PTSD with Insomnia.
-The Insomnia is not rated on its own, but rather, as a contributing symptom to another mental health condition.
-This is very common because it’s difficult to differentiate symptoms of mental health across multiple diagnosis.
+For example, a veteran could be service-connected for Combat PTSD with Insomnia.
+Insomnia is not rated on its own but rather as a contributing symptom to another mental health condition.
+This is very common because it’s difficult to differentiate symptoms of mental health across multiple diagnoses.

 The VA rates Insomnia under CFR Title 38, Part 4, Schedule for Rating Disabilities, Diagnostic Codes (DC) for Mental Disorders.